- The Duet of

 - By Barrington H. Brennen, April 27,

-together around the piano of God’s divine accompanying grace.
+together around the piano of unconditionally loving and acceptance.
 Each spouse

 produces a distinct tone.
 A healthy marriage occurs when these two